CARC 211 Active

 RARC Description

-N130 Consult plan benefit documents or contact the payer for coverage information.
-Check the payer's formulary →
+N130 Consult plan benefit documents/guidelines for coverage of this service.
+Review the payer's formulary and drug rebate program requirements for covered NDCs →

 How to Prevent CO-211